westlicht/performer/_pages/manual/index.md

 <h4>Step Recording</h4>

 The _Step Record_ mode is used to enter notes one step at a time.
 When recording is armed, playing notes on a keyboard simply sets one step after the other in the active note sequence.
+Slides can be recorded by moving the pitch bend control while holding a note.
+Ties can be recorded by moving the modulation control while holding a note.
 Recording starts at the first step and wraps around at the last step.
 Again, the length of the sequence has to be set in advance.
 While on the [Steps](#pages-steps) page and the _Note_ layer, `S[1-16]` can be used to select the current step to record from.
 The next step to be recorded into is marked with a circle.

 <!-- Divisors -->